Naval Weapons Systems Training Facility Boardman: Air Force

-Transfer of Ownership
+Transfer of ownership

-In November of 1960, the Air Force transferred 58,375 acres of the land to the Navy, with 37,320 acres going to the Department of Interior and 290 acres ending up in the hands of the Corps of Engineers.
+In November 1960, the Air Force transferred 58,375 acres of the land to the Navy, with 37,320 acres going to the Department of Interior and 290 acres ending up in the hands of the Corps of Engineers.
 The part apportioned to the Department of Interior ended up in the hands of the state government.
 The checkerboard fashion of how the Air Force distributed the land didn't work well for use as a bombing range, so the Navy entered negotiations with the state.
 As a result of the negotiations, the Navy ended up with its current range, located in the eastern half of the original property.

 The remainder of the land is split in two portions, the first being jointly owned by the State of Oregon, Portland General Electric and Morrow County.
 The second portion continues to be owned by the Army Corps of Engineers, whose portion has decreased to slightly less than 14 acres.

-Current Use
+Current use

 Since negotiations with the other owners completed, the Navy has used the range for weapons testing at high speeds.
 In 1978, they set aside 4750 acres for the Boardman Research Natural Area, which is a site used to study native grasses and restoration techniques.
 Further discussion on environmental impacts was initiated in 2000.
 In 2015, the Navy constructed a new office building to replace aged structures on the property that were being used for that purpose.
 The new building has offices for and can house six individuals.
 When active, the airspace comprises restricted areas R-5701 and R-5706.

 Boardman Research Natural Area

 The Navy set aside 4750 acres as the Boardman Research Natural Area within the facility.
 Access to the area for observation and experimentation is administered by the Officer in Charge, and those wishing to gain access must provide a written report of the purpose of their visit prior to gaining entry.
 The Research Natural Area is part of a nationwide network of protected areas of undisturbed ecosystems.
 Overnight camping within the area is prohibited, with visitors generally staying in Boardman.
 It is split into three sections, A, B, and C, which are located approximately in the center of the facility.

 Soils in the area were deposited by the Missoula floods during the last ice age.
 Sand dunes can be found in section C of the natural area and vegetation is classified as sagebrush steppe.
-Plants found include Russian thistle, snakeweed, and needle-and-thread grass.
+Plants found include Russian thistle, broom snakeweed, and needle-and-thread grass.
 Several bird species, such as golden eagles, are year-round residents and small mammals like the long-tailed weasel and coyotes live within the ecosystem.
 It is also a seasonal nesting area for long-billed curlew.